laminas-api-tools/documentation/api-primer/content-validation.md

 the password.
 An operation that replaces all details of the user via `PUT` may need to validate each and every field representing the user.

-The `zf-content-validation` module provides granularity beyond just mapping input filters to services; it also allows you to map input filters to specific HTTP methods for a given service.
+The `api-tools-content-validation` module provides granularity beyond just mapping input filters to services; it also allows you to map input filters to specific HTTP methods for a given service.
 In the case of [REST services](/api-primer/what-is-an-api.md#rest), it also differentiates between collection and entity URIs, allowing an input filter for each HTTP method for each.